wgbowley/wgbowley/readme.md

 ## About Me

 - Working on an optimizer for linear motors and building my own linear motor for big-format 3D printers
-- Big fan of open-source hardware and software—sharing is caring
+- Big fan of open-source hardware and software
 - Love rock climbing and swimming
 - Huge fan of cool stories—like the movie *Arrival* and the book series *Foundation* by Isaac Asimov
 - I sketch designs and sometimes go on lucid dreaming adventures when I’m not coding or climbing